AlekseyBykov/pets.spring-boot-monolith/README.md

 # spring-boot-example
-An example of Spring Boot application: REST endpoints with simple client for consuming.
+An example of Spring Boot application: REST endpoints with tests coverage.

+Includes:

+* Secured endpoints by using Basic Authentication
-Includes SpringFox Swagger for generating the RESTful contract for consumers.
+* SpringFox Swagger for generating the RESTful contract for consumers